Camerons Brewery: Public listing and acquisition trail

 In 1894 the company went public, valued at £345,000, and owned 119 public houses.
 John William Cameron used this juncture to enter into semi-retirement, and managerial responsibility was devolved to his brother, Watson Cameron (died 1920).

 Nixey, Coleclough & Baxter of the Brunswick Brewery in Hartlepool, was acquired in 1895, along with around 80 public houses.
 It had been the largest competing brewery in Hartlepool.
 The newly acquired brewery was closed in 1898, and Nixey and Baxter were both appointed to the Camerons board.

 John William Cameron died in 1896, by which time the brewery was one of the largest in the North of England.
+John Ellerman became a major shareholder, and was appointed vice chairman.

 In 1897, T E Chapman & Son of Sunderland was acquired with 83 public houses, and its managing director, Abel Chapman, joined the Cameron board of directors.
-By this time, John Ellerman was vice chairman of Camerons.

 That same year, the Lion Brewery was further extended, to a 70 quarter capacity, capable of producing 130,000 barrels a year.
 In 1899 Camerons began to bottle mineral water and the company continued to expand.
 By this time 400 licensed premises were owned, including the majority of Hartlepool's public houses.
 The company prospered, and by 1907 the share capital of the company was £350,000 with another £350,000 of capital in the form of mortgage debenture stock.

 In 1910, Heslop's Grange Brewery in Stockton was acquired along with 28 licensed houses.
 John Ellerman was company chairman by 1913.
 In 1915 the Lion Brewery was damaged by German shellfire.
 In 1920 Watson Cameron died, and A. J. Morgan and H. J. Hewlett became joint managing directors of the company.
 Morgan was in charge of organization and the offices, whilst Hewlett was in charge of brewing.
 Robert Newton Ltd of Newcastle was acquired, with 35 licences, and Plews and Sons Ltd of Darlington, with 100 licensed premises.

 In 1922, Watson's son, John Watson Cameron joined the company, and in 1935 he was made chairman and managing director.
 The company share price doubled in value between 1933 and 1938.
 Cameron's ale was sold as far north as Newbiggin-by-the-Sea in Northumberland, as far east as Guisborough, as far west as Hawes and as far south as Thirsk by 1938.
-Over 400 licensed houses were owned.
 Directly and indirectly the company employed 1,500 people.
-Cameron's owned 46 percent of all public houses within the Borough of Hartlepool by 1939.
+Cameron's owned 46 per cent of all public houses within the Borough of Hartlepool by 1939.

 In 1950, John Watson Cameron's wife, Lillian, was appointed to the board, responsible for the furnishings and decoration of Cameron's licensed houses.
 In 1953, the Stranton bottling facility was opened.
 In March 1955, Strongarm bitter was introduced, as the industrial workers of West Hartlepool demanded a stronger pint.